|Nutritional Guidelines (per serving)|

 While dumplings are steaming, stir the dipping sauce ingredients together.
 Do a taste test, adding more lime juice if too salty for your taste or more sugar if you'd prefer it sweeter.

-When dumplings are cooked, remove from the steamer and either serve immediately or fry them, as described below.
+When dumplings are cooked, remove from the steamer and either serve immediately or fry them, as described in the variation below.